musicollator/ciaccona/docs/candidates.md

 add `<fullnameNospaceLowercaseNodiacritics>` (e.g. `rogerdugland`) to global.js (preferably in the alphabetical order, but ordering is not mandatory)

-at this point, you can push to githu and deploy, everything should work, but the next elements are needed to complete the work.
+at this point, you may push to github and deploy, everything should work, but the next elements are needed to complete the work.

-## 4. generate `rogerdugland.html`
+## 4. generate `<fullnameNospaceLowercaseNodiacritics>.html`

 this file contains facebook and twitter open graph infoss

-edit `/video/_template.html`, filter the loop over the artists to keep only `rogerdugland`
+edit `/video/_template.html`, filter the loop over the artists to keep only `<fullnameNospaceLowercaseNodiacritics>`, e.g. `rogerdugland`

 open http://localhost:1010/video/_template.html in a browser

-a file named `_rogerdugland.html` is automatically generated and saved to the downloads directory
+a file named `_<fullnameNospaceLowercaseNodiacritics>_.html` e.g. `_rogerdugland.html` is automatically generated and saved to the downloads directory

-double check it, then rename it (no starting underscore) and move it to `/video/rogerdugland.html`
+double check it, then rename it (no starting underscore) and move it to e.g. `/video/rogerdugland.html`

 ## 5. create stationnary